rich-p-rich/starwars-hangman-p3/README.md

 ![Gameplay](documentation/images/3_gameplay_explanation.PNG)

 I added a 'clear screen' function here because I found the terminal too cramped when I went from the homescreen to the gameplay explanation.

-I found a solution on Stack Overflow which I used in my code - this is the source: https://stackoverflow.com/questions/76955384/how-to-clear-the-screen-in-python-when-a-certain-condition-is-met-when-execution
+I used this solution from Stack Overflow which I used for the 'clear screen' - this is the source: https://stackoverflow.com/questions/76955384/how-to-clear-the-screen-in-python-when-a-certain-condition-is-met-when-execution

 ![Clear Terminal](documentation/images/3a_clear-screen.PNG)